B'nai Moshe

 The B'nai Moshe (בני משה, "Children of Moses"), also known as Inca Jews, are a small group of several hundred converts to Judaism originally from the city of Trujillo, Peru, to the north of the capital city Lima.
-Judaism moved to the south into Arequipa and to others populated cities like Piura.
+Judaism moved to the south into Arequipa and to other populated cities like Piura.

-Most B'nai Moshe now live in the West Bank, mostly in Kfar Tapuach along with Yemenite Jews, Russian Jews and others.
+Most B'nai Moshe now live in Lima and Trujillo.
+And some B'nai Moshe are in Israel and West Bank, mostly in Kfar Tapuach and Elon Moreh, along with Yemenite Jews, Russian Jews and others.

 "Inca Jews"

 While Inca Jews is not the community's official designation, it is popular outside the community and is derived from the fact that they can trace descent from Peru's indigenous Amerindian people, although mostly in the form of mestizos (persons of mixed Spanish, Amerindian descent, and Spanish Jewish ancestors) and the association of that country's native population with the Incas.

 History

-The community was founded in 1966 by a local man of Trujillo named Segundo Villanueva, who faced great exclusion and prejudice in his native city as a result of his decision to convert from the Catholic Church to Judaism.
-Villanueva had visited Spain for a time, learning from the local Sephardic community, and upon his return, taught around 500 former Catholics in Trujillo about Judaism, igniting a spark which would ultimately lead to their conversion to Judaism and joining the Jewish people.
+The community was founded in 1966 by a local man of Trujillo named Segundo Villanueva, who began studying Judaism at the age of twelve in 1939, while living in the city of Cajamarca.
+Villanueva founded a religious group called Israel de Dios ("Israel of God") that followed Jewish practices as described in the Hebrew Bible.
+In 1967, Villanueva took 19 families of his movement to settle in the Peruvian Amazon near Iquitos, forming a settlement called Hebrón.
+In 1970, Villanueva and his brother Álvaro visited Lima to meet with the Jewish community there.
+The only Jewish leader who agreed to meet with them was Rabbi Abraham ben Hamu of the Sephardic synagogue.
+He gave them books and arranged for a Jewish physician to circumcise the brothers and the other men of Israel de Dios.
+In 1971, the majority of the community returned to Trujillo, with a few families remaining in the Amazon and Álvaro moving to Lima to establish a new congregation there.